 Heat in the sauna helps muscles to relax.
 It also helps to reduce exercise-induced muscle soreness.

 Nerdy note: Your muscles get sore from lactic acid accumulation (medial product from energy production in your muscles).
 Better blood circulation and heat help to use up accumulated lactic acid faster.
-Lesser lactic acid you’ll have in your muscles, lesser soreness you’ll experience.
+The lesser lactic acid you’ll have in your muscles, the lesser soreness you’ll experience.

 And due to the fact that heat-room exposure also increases muscle growth, the sauna can be super beneficial post-workout.